MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 For more information about issuer hints, see [Understanding Issuer Hints](concept-certificate-based-authentication-technical-deep-dive.md#understanding-issuer-hints-preview).

 By default, the subject names of all CAs in the Microsoft Entra trust store are sent as hints.
-If you want to send back only specific CAs as a hint, set the issuer hint attribute **isIssuerHintEnabled** to `true`.
+If you want to send back a hint with only specific CAs, set the issuer hint attribute **isIssuerHintEnabled** to `true`.

 There's a character limit of 16 KB for the issuer hints (subject name of the CA) that the server can send back to the TLS client.
 As a good practice, set the attribute **isIssuerHintEnabled** to true only for the CAs that issue user certificates.